ral-facilities/ldap-jwt-auth/README.md

 - Docker and Docker Compose installed (if you want to run the microservice inside Docker)
 - Python 3.12 installed on your machine (if you are not using Docker)
+- OIDC provider(s) to connect to for users authenticating using an SSO OIDC ID token
-- LDAP server to connect to
+- LDAP server to connect to for users authenticating using LDAP credentials
 - CA certificate PEM file containing all the trusted CA certificates (if LDAP certificate validation is enabled which is strongly recommended to be in production)
 - Private and public key pair (must be OpenSSH encoded) for encrypting and decrypting the JWTs
+- A list of active user emails for SSO OIDC authentication, defining who can use this service
-- A list of active usernames, defining who can use this service
+- A list of active usernames for LDAP authentication, defining who can use this service
 - This repository cloned

 ### Prerequisite Steps